-Accreditation/Approval to grant the degree was bestowed by the Illinois Board of Higher Education in December, 2007, and approved by the Higher Learning Commission.
-The GovState Nursing faculty is participating in the initial accreditation process of the DNP program through the Accreditation Commission for Education in Nursing (ACEN).
+Approval to grant the degree was bestowed by the Illinois Board of Higher Education in December, 2007 and approved by the Higher Learning Commission.
+The nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Learn More